 How do you use new technology in your classroom, in regards to SAMR?

-How can the district model of top-down tech integration be improved?
+How can a model of top-down tech integration be improved?